Why Stay During A Hurricane? Because It's Not As Simple As 'Get Out'

 "Unfortunately in this country we seem to not learn the lesson," Long said, his exasperation audible as he spoke to reporters a few days after the storm.
 "When we ask people at the local and state level to heed the warnings, dang it, do it!
 Get out!"

-More than a week since Michael ravaged the Florida panhandle, officials say many people are still unaccounted for.
+More than a week since Michael ravaged the Florida Panhandle, officials say many people still are unaccounted for.
 Some could be buried under the crumbled homes they refused to leave.

-Experts who've studied the reasons people choose to evacuate – or to stay put — say while Long's frustration is understandable, the reality is often far more complicated.
+Experts who have studied the reasons people choose to evacuate — or to stay put — say while Long's frustration is understandable, the reality is often far more complicated.

-"It's easy when you're on the outside," said Cara Cuite, a Rutgers University researcher who's studied the evacuation decisions people made during Hurricane Sandy.
-"Of course it's, 'get out.'
+"It's easy when you're on the outside," said Cara Cuite, a Rutgers University researcher who has studied the evacuation decisions people made during Hurricane Sandy in 2012.
+"Of course it's, 'Get out.'
 But when it's your life and your home, it's often a lot more challenging than that.
 It's not as simple and straightforward as it might seem."

 Some of the reasons people decide not to evacuate can be easy to understand.
-Others are counter-intuitive.
+Others are counterintuitive.
 But experts say people's decisions are almost always rational ones, made after having considered the costs and benefits.
 Appreciating the full complexity of that calculus is important, experts said, if emergency managers hope to convince as many people as possible to get out of harm's way before it's too late.

-To do this, officials and researchers are finding new ways to encourage people to evacuate — from helping residents visualize the potential storm surge, mobilizing more efficient transportation and better communicating resources available.
+To do this, officials and researchers are finding new ways to encourage people to evacuate — from helping residents visualize the potential storm surge to mobilizing more efficient transportation and better communicating resources available.

 Here are some reasons people don't evacuate, and how officials are trying to help:

-1. Evacuating Is expensive
+1. Evacuating is expensive

-For a family of four without nearby relatives, a seven-day evacuation – including hotel, fuel, and food — can cost upwards of $2,000, said Joshua Behr, whose research team at Virginia's Old Dominion University has surveyed thousands of people since 2011, when Hurricane Irene threatened the state's southeast coast.
+For a family of four without nearby relatives, a seven-day evacuation — including hotel, fuel, and food — can cost upward of $2,000, said Joshua Behr, whose research team at Virginia's Old Dominion University has surveyed thousands of people since 2011, when Hurricane Irene threatened the state's southeast coast.

-"Many modest to low income households simply don't have the cash or credit," he said.
+"Many modest- to low-income households simply don't have the cash or credit," he said.
 "When they return home they have difficulty paying the rent or mortgage."

 Those with the fewest means often wait the longest to evacuate.
 By the time they do, the cheapest hotel rooms are gone, and the more expensive ones are even farther away.